Product leaflet summary

 Method of administration

 Vivaro is injected under the skin.
-Do NOT inject Vivaro in a vein, since this will change its action and
+Do NOT inject Vivaro in a vein, since this will change its action and may cause hypoglycaemia.

 Your doctor will show you in which area of the skin you should inject Vivaro.
 With each injection, change